 \subsection{Real Environment Tests}

 Table~\ref{tab:overall_results} summarizes the performance metrics for both Q-Learning and DQN, with values averaged over 10 real-world trials, as well as the metrics obtained from the execution of the pre-trained models in the simulated environment.
-To assess perceived comfort, safety, and potential industrial relevance, participants were asked to respond to the following four questions: \begin{itemize} \item \textbf{Q1}: Which experiment was more comfortable? \item \textbf{Q2}: I felt that, after fine-tuning the model, the transport became more comfortable. \item \textbf{Q3}: I felt that the fine-tuning phase helped keep the elbow angle within safe limits, avoiding excessive flexion or extension. \item \textbf{Q4}: I believe this controller would be useful in industrial settings, enabling adaptation to individual physical needs, including WRMSD workers. \end{itemize} Fig. \ref{fig:usability} presents the distribution of participants' responses to the usability questionnaire.

 The pre-training phase successfully produced policies that enabled efficient transport, maintained ergonomic risk below 2.5, and avoided pain risk.
 However, transitioning from simulation to real-world execution revealed a significant simulation-to-real gap, with reward values dropping across all experiments and participants.
 This decline stemmed from the emergence of pain risk and increased ergonomic risk.
 The gap likely results from a combination of factors, including simplifications in the human kinematic model and limitations of the sensory system, such as potential calibration mismatches or magnetic interference.
-Despite these challenges, fine-tuning the policy in the real-world significantly improved performance, bringing reward values close to those in simulation, eliminating pain risk, and keeping ergonomic risk below 2.5, ultimately meeting the solution's requirements.

 The DQN pre-training phase took, on average, 15 minutes longer than Q-Learning (19.2 min vs. 4.2 min).
 However, during fine-tuning, DQN converged 6 minutes faster (5.4 min vs. 11.4 min).
 In terms of transport efficiency, measured by steps, object distance, and time per episode, fine-tuned models performed similarly to their simulated counterparts.
 Notably, DQN achieved the most efficient transport, completing it in just 3 steps, 5 fewer than the best fine-tuned Q-Learning model (8 steps), resulting in a 7.3 second reduction in transport time (14.1 s vs. 21.4 s).